Endoscopy for affine Hecke categories: Affine monodromic Soergel functor

 \subsubsection{Central extension of loop group}

 We recall the construction of a central extension of the loop group $\gk$ in this subsection.
-We consider the loop group of the general linear group $\glnk$ first.
+We first consider the loop group of the general linear group $\gk=\glnk$.
 It is well-known that there is a determinant line bundle $\sL_{det}$ on $\glnk$.
 Let us describe its $k$-valued points $\sL_{det}(k)$.
-Points for other rings can be described similiarly (cf. \cite[Section 2]{F}).
+Points for other rings can be described similarly (cf. \cite[Section 2]{F}).